gertrude-app/web/site/markdoc/articles/blog/five-things-you-forgot-when-locking-down-your-kids-iphone.md

 ## 1. `#images` iMessage App

-{% callout type="warning" title="iOS 17 Warning" %}
+{% callout type="warning" title="iOS 17/18 Warning" %}

-Apple recently released iOS version 17 (on 9/17/23).
-As of right now, the current version `17.0.0` **does not permit disabling the #images app.** There is currently no known workaround, but we are hopeful that Apple will release an update restoring control for parents.
-Until then **we recommend that you DO NOT UPDATE your child's device to iOS 17**.
+UPDATE: as of 9/17/23, this loophole is harder to patch in iOS 17, and not patchable (yet) in iOS 18.
+If your child is still on iOS 16, the directions below apply.
+If not, [see here](/blog/ios-17-cant-delete-messages-images) for known workarounds and updates.

 {% /callout %}